Euro-BioImaging/EuBI-Bridge/docs/gui.md

 ## 2. Choosing conversion parameters

-Work through the parameter tabs: reader options, chunking and compression, downscaling into a resolution pyramid, and the metadata written alongside the pixels.
-Each field explains itself on hover, and the settings can be saved to a configuration file for reuse.
+Work through the parameter tabs.
+The tabs cover different parameter categories ranging from resource allocation, through reader options, chunking, sharding and compression, downscaling, channel and pixel metadata overrides, and more.
+Each field explains itself on hover, and settings can be saved to a configuration file for reuse.

 <video controls muted playsinline width="100%"
        src="https://github.com/Euro-BioImaging/EuBI-Bridge/releases/download/v0.1.2-media/parameter-selection.mp4">